tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Foundations/Schemas.md

    - Identities Mixin EE
    - Transaction Details Mixin EE

-   Search for 'Transaction Details Mixin EE'.
-Select the mixin and click "Assign Mixin".
+   Select the "Transaction Details Mixin EE" and "Identities Mixin EE" mixins and click "Add mixin".

-   Your schema will now have the identification object and all of the fields within this object.
+   Your schema will now have the "identification" and "transactionDetails" objects and all of the fields within this object.

    <kbd><img src="./images/schemamixin2.png"  /></kdb>